YonatanKof/wwape-next/content/work/pepperi-page-builder.md

 ::QuoteBig
 ---
-title: We decides to go with the <strong>Side panel editing</strong>
+title: We decided to go with the <strong>Side panel editing</strong>
 icon: think
 ---
 ::

-Reasons why we decides to go with the *Side panel editing*
+Reasons why we decided to go with the *Side panel editing*

-1. ***Development time*** – The engineering team raised a concern that the in-place solution in harder to implement, but even more concerning is that is more prone to UX bugs and will take unneeded focus.
+1. ***Development time*** – The engineering team raised a concern that the in-place solution is harder to implement, but even more concerning is that is more prone to UX bugs and will take unneeded focus.
-2. ***Predictive UX*** – In-place editing will inherently move from one place to another making the learning curve for occasional non-designers steeper and less intuitive and isn't inline with our designated users.
+2. ***Predictive UX*** – In-place editing will inherently move from one place to another making the learning curve steeper  and less intuitive for occasional non-designers and.
+That isn't inline with our designated users.

 #### Low level wireframes options

-After deciding on the high-level direction of the side panel editing, we hade two UX premises we wanted to explore.
+After deciding on the high-level direction of the side panel editing, we had two UX premises we wanted to explore.
 Here we also took the same iterative process of *reviewing*, *presenting*, *gathering feedback* and adding research *insights* to *establish design direction*.

 ::GridBlockTwo{frOne="3fr" frTwo="2fr" gap="var(--space-l)"}
 :::GridUnit